 I never realized how dangerous and exciting life is for explorers who search out new plants.
 Anita Silvey’s book appeals to all ages; my 91-year-old mother loved this book too! [non-fiction middle grade, ages 8 and up]

 The Abracadabra Kid: A Writer’s Life by Sid Fleischman

 It’s very interesting learning about Sid Fleishman’s amazing life.

-Sid Fleischman’s The Whipping Boy won the Newbery award and this experience is but one chapter in his life who career began as a Vauldville magician and he’s since been conjuring up magic with words for adults, kids and the silver screen.
+Sid Fleischman’s The Whipping Boy won the Newbery award and this experience is but one chapter in his life who career began as a Vaudeville magician and he’s since been conjuring up magic with words for adults, kids, and the silver screen.
 A memoir that is also a How To guide for writers and those in search of their dreams, this is another chapter book with a wide age appeal!
-I loved it too! [autobiography chapter book, ages 9 and up]
+I loved it too! [autobiography middle grade, ages 9 and up]

 Icons: The DC Comics and Wildstorm Art of Jim Lee

 I like looking at the drawings, especially the ones that turned into action figures.

 It was a Superhero Wii game that got my son really in Marvel and DC comic superheroes but it’s launched him into drawing comics at a mad frenzy, reading comics and now reading these books on comic book artists.
 I was thrilled to learn that Jim Lee is Korean American (my son is half Korean American) and persuaded his parents to let him try this “comic book drawing thing” instead of pursuing medicine at Princeton.
 I told my son that we might even be related!